Sign up to our Newsletter

 If this sounds like the perfect place for you to kickstart your legal career, this guide will tell you everything you need to know about how to get into this distinguished law school!

-With an acceptance rate of 28.3%, students have a promising chance of gaining acceptance to UC Davis.
+The UC Davis Law School acceptance rate is 25.2%, which means that students have a promising chance of gaining acceptance to UC Davis.

 Knowing you have a fair chance of getting into this school might be reassuring, but it’s essential you understand the role your scores play in guaranteeing you this chance.